lawrencejesse/QGIS-GeoJSON-DJI-Pilot2-waypoints/readme.md

 - Plan detailed waypoint missions in **QGIS** with full GIS capabilities
 - Export waypoints as **GeoJSON** from QGIS
-- Convert them into **DJI Pilot 2**-ready KMZ files
+- Convert them into **DJI Pilot 2**-ready KMZ files  that can be uploaded to your controller and opened in DJI Pilot 2
-- Maintain all DJI mission metadata and flight parameters
+- Maintain all DJI mission metadata and flight parameters.

+## Intended Use
+- I'm really interested in using Drones as "point sampling tool".
+Using low altitude NADIR drone photos to collect images from pastures, crop, etc.
+- What I want to be able to do is create zones or polygons in a field, and then use QGIS to create random points within each polygon that i can "sample" with the drone.
+- Now I can do all that work in QGIS, save the points as a geojson, and easily convert to a waypoint mission for my Mavic 3M.

 ---